Lilla-Kavecsanszki/friends-quiz/README.md

 # Deployment

-The On The Sunny Side website is deployed using Github Pages, this was done by:
+The Friends Quiz website is deployed using Github Pages, this was done by:

 1. Login to Github
 2. Navigate to the account Lilla-Kavecsanszki, and locate the On-The-Sunny-Side repository